 Examine How You Were Arrested

-Look for Inconsistencies in Testimony
+Look for Inconsistencies in the Testimony

 Check the Accuracy of Test Results

 Your lawyer can move to dismiss your charge using Penal Code (PEN) § 991 for a misdemeanor or PEN §995 for a felony.
-The basis for a dismissal can either be the violation of your rights during your arrest or insufficient cause to continue with your case.
+The basis for dismissal can be the violation of your rights during your arrest or insufficient cause to continue with your case.

 1. Your License Suspension and DMV Hearing